FR

 Your recycling program

-New regulations in New Brunswick shift the financial and operational responsibility for recycling from Regional Service Commissions, entities and First Nations to the organizations that produce and sell packaging and paper.
+The financial and operational responsibility for recycling in New Brunswick has shifted from Regional Service Commissions, entities and First Nations to the organizations that produce and sell packaging and paper.

-Circular Materials is the producer responsibility organization that is responsible for implementing and managing the new extended producer responsibility recycling system in New Brunswick.
+Circular Materials is the producer responsibility organization that is responsible for managing the extended producer responsibility recycling system in New Brunswick.

 Why Recycle?